Land grid array: Use in microprocessors

+LGA has been used for high-end microprocessors and similar applications since the 1990s, primarily in Unix workstations.
+These early uses predate the availability of modern LGA sockets, and instead used land grid arrays on both the processor package and the motherboard.
+An array of slightly compressible conductive columns held in a frame is then sandwiched between the two LGA surfaces and compressed using the heatsink.
+This was considered field upgradable by technicians at the time.
+Care had to be taken to not touch the conductive columns to avoid contamination.

-LGA is used as a physical interface for microprocessors of the Intel Pentium, Intel Xeon, Intel Core and AMD Opteron, Threadripper, Epyc, and newer Ryzen families.
-Unlike the pin grid array (PGA) interface found on older AMD and Intel processors, there are no pins on the chip; in place of the pins are pads of bare gold-plated copper that touch protruding pins on the microprocessor's connector on the motherboard.
+LGA is currently used as a physical interface for microprocessors of the Intel Pentium, Intel Xeon, Intel Core and AMD Opteron, Threadripper, Epyc, and newer Ryzen families.
+Unlike the pin grid array (PGA) interface found on older Intel and current AMD desktop processors, there are no pins on the chip; in place of the pins are pads of bare gold-plated copper that touch protruding pins on the microprocessor's socket on the motherboard.
 Compared to PGA CPUs, LGA reduces the likelihood of the chip being damaged either before or during installation as there are no pins that can be accidentally bent.
 By transferring the pins to the motherboard, it is possible to design the socket to physically shield the pins from damage, and the costs of installation damage can be mitigated as motherboards tend to be significantly cheaper than CPUs.

 While LGA sockets have been in use as early as 1996 by the MIPS R10000, HP PA-8000, and Sun UltraSPARC II processors, the interface did not gain mainstream use until Intel introduced their LGA platform, starting with the 5x0 and 6x0 sequence Pentium 4 (Prescott) in 2004.
 All Pentium D and Core 2 desktop processors use LGA 775 socket.
 As of Q1 2006, Intel switched the Xeon server platform to LGA, starting with the 5000-series models.
 AMD introduced their server LGA platform starting with the 2000-series Opteron in Q2 2006.
 AMD offered the Athlon 64 FX series on socket 1207FX through ASUS's L1N64-SLI WS motherboards.
 It was the only desktop LGA solution offered by AMD at the time until the release of Socket AM5 in 2022.

-The most recent Intel desktop LGA socket is dubbed LGA 1700 (Socket H5), which is used with Intel's Alder Lake series Core i3, i5, and i7 families, as well as their lower-end Pentium and Celeron families.
+The most recent Intel desktop LGA socket is dubbed LGA 1851 (Socket V1), which is used with Intel's Arrow Lake series Core Ultra 5, 7, and 9 families.
 Their Skylake-X Core i7 and Core i9 families use the LGA 2066 socket.
 The LGA setup provides higher pin densities, allowing more power contacts and thus a more stable power supply to the chip.

 AMD introduced its first consumer LGA socket, called Socket TR4 (LGA 4094) for its high end desktop platform Ryzen Threadripper processors.
 This socket is physically identical to their Socket SP3 for their Epyc server CPUs even though SP3 CPUs are not compatible with the desktop X399 chipset and vice versa.